SCIENCE, TECHNOLOGY, ENGINEERING, ARTS, MATHEMATICS

 WE ARE CREATORS

 The next wave of technological progress in the classroom is the use of 3D printers.
-La Salle is ahead of the technology curve with two state-of-the-art, MakerBot machines and scanners that allows our students to imagine and invent.
+La Salle is ahead of the technology curve with state-of-the-art MakerBot machines and scanners that allow our students to imagine and invent.
 Students learn 3D printing mastering manipulation using Tinkercad, a computer aided design drawing program.
-Through our STEAM collaboration with Cooper Union, La Salle’s students work with the vast network of 3D printers and scanners in the labs at one of the most prestigious engineering schools in the country.
+Through our STEM collaboration with Cooper Union, La Salle’s students also work with the vast network of 3D printers and scanners in the labs at one of the most prestigious engineering schools in the country.